 Most medical offices have special procedures for releasing medical records.
 You will probably have to sign a permission form before they release the records to you.
 Most often, records are transferred electronically between physician offices once consent is granted.

 Come to your office visit with a list of your symptoms, the medications you take, any drug allergies, and a general idea of when your symptoms began.
 If you feel the physician is distracted, try to bring the conversation back to the issue at hand.

-Speak to the physician before you disrobe so that you can meet face-to-face in a neutral environment.
+You may want to speak to the physician before you disrobe so that you can meet face-to-face in a neutral environment.
 If your physician will not honor this request, it is probably a good idea to look elsewhere for a physician.
 Do not ignore your gut instincts.

-.
-The importance of asking questions cannot be stressed enough.
+—The importance of asking questions cannot be stressed enough.
 Ask about any diagnosis, treatment or medical procedure.
 Get a description of any recommended medical procedure or test, as well as its risks.
 Ask for pamphlets or literature.
 Ask the physician to speak in terms you understand.
 Find out where the procedure or test will take place.
 Are you able to take someone with you into the treatment area?
 Don't be shy.

-.
-If you do not understand the treatment recommendation(s), ask for clarification.
+- Clarify—If you do not understand the treatment recommendation(s), ask for clarification.
 Get a second opinion.
 Get a third opinion if you are still wary.
 Talk to friends who have had similar medical problems.
 If you think of additional questions after your visit, call the physician.
 Leave a message with his assistant or a nurse.
 Some practices now offer you the option to email your questions or leave questions in voicemail.

-.
-Do your homework.
+- Evaluate—Do your homework.
 Utilize the library, Internet, and other medical sources to do some research.
 Books and magazines are incredibly useful tools when researching medical conditions and treatments.

 While the Internet is not an infallible source of medical information, information culled from the Internet does provide a basis for patient and physician to initiate a dialogue.